RickStrahl/BlogPosts/2021-04/WebView2-Alt-Key-Forwarding/WebView2-Alt-Key-Forwarding.md

 As a workaround to this it might be useful to capture the `alt` key in the editor's JavaScript key events and only forward the alt key operation from JavaScript to .NET when the `alt` key is pressed, to avoid all the extra Interop overhead for every key pressed.
 I haven't gotten to this part just yet, but I'm pretty sure that's how I will have to handle the `alt` key processing rather than using the .NET `keydown` event.

 ## Summary
+Holy shit, this was a lot of work and trial and error to find a solution that works well.
 It's a bummer that the WebView2 control doesn't forward `alt` key combinations natively as the Web Browser control did.

 With this keyforwarding trick though it looks like we can forward keys and get past this limitation.
 It's a funky workaround, but it gets the job done...

 <div style="margin-top: 30px;font-size: 0.8em;
             border-top: 1px solid #eee;padding-top: 8px;">